 Instead of wondering why we haven’t accomplished our goals only when January 1 rolls around, a weekly review gives you 52 opportunities to start fresh.
 52 chances to improve on the previous week.
 52 moments in time to learn more about ourselves and how we work.

-In resolving to regularly reflect on how we’re doing, we’re better equipped to clear our minds, tackle our goals, and live not just more productive lives but also more fulfilling ones.
+In resolving to regularly reflect on how we’re doing, we’re better equipped to clear our minds, tackle our goals, and live not just more productive lives but also more calm and fulfilling ones.

 Fadeke is a writer and marketer at Doist.
 She's passionate about telling stories of better ways to live and work.